Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Revision-Questions.md

 ## Revision Questions
-1. Describing responsibilities that the customer and AWS share?
+1. Describe responsibilities that the customer and AWS share?
 - Security and Compliance in the AWS cloud

 2.